 $6,951 was the average fine a carrier paid

 $6,951 was the average fine a carrier paid in FY 2019 for serious safety violations discovered during an FMCSA compliance investigation.

 16,103 drivers were cited during roadside inspections in CY 2019 for failing to maintain an ELD instruction sheet in their vehicle.
 Another 9,249 drivers were cited for failing to manually...

 In the News

-STC President & CEO Dave Osiecki was recent interviewed for a Heavy Duty Trucking podcast
+STC President & CEO Dave Osiecki Interviewed for a Heavy Duty Trucking podcast

-STC President & CEO Dave Osiecki was recent interviewed for a Heavy Duty Trucking podcast called HDT Talks Trucking.
+STC President & CEO Dave Osiecki was recently interviewed for a Heavy Duty Trucking podcast called HDT Talks Trucking.
 The podcast dives into some details for the new Drug &...